sreenjoyroy/WORD_COUNTER/README.md

 Push to the branch: git push origin feature-branch Open a Pull Request.
 🔗 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License

-🎉 Happy Coding! 🚀
-yaml
-Copy
-Edit

----

 ### **💡 How to Use This**
 - Save the content as `README.md` in your project folder.